Cholera is an infectious disease caused by the bacteria Vibrio cholerae. People typically acquire cholera from contaminated water.

-Shock and severe diarrhea are the most serious complications of cholera.
+Severe dehydration and shock are the most serious complications of cholera.
 However, other problems may occur, such as:

-If you are traveling to an area where cholera is common, your chances of catching the disease are still low if you:
+If you’re traveling to an area where cholera is widespread, your chances of contracting it will still be low if you:

-- eat raw fruits and vegetables that you can peel yourself
+- only eat raw fruits and vegetables you can peel yourself